sunlizhuang/learn-github-2020/README.md

 # learn-github-2020
-This is a repo for team project
+This is a repo for team project.
+Hello github.